ckcollab/ckcollab/_posts/2021-2-5-Tailwind-vs-Bootstrap-vs-Semantic-UI.md

 ## > Bootstrap
 Bootstrap is currently the most popular CSS framework out there.
 It makes sense that Bootstrap is the most popular CSS framework, given it has been around for a decade.
-Initially, Twitter developers used it as something to be used internally to keep design intuitive and consistent.
+Initially, Twitter developers used it as an internal tool to keep design intuitive and consistent, since then it has been released as it's own fully fledged open-source project.
 Bootstrap's straight forward component design system is popular among beginners.
 Most components can be used simply by added a class or two to HTML tags.
 While simple, this also means there isn't a whole lot of customization and has lead to websites using the framework to have a "Bootstrap look."

 ## > Semantic UI
 Semantic UI is another web framework but doesn't shy away from the Javascript side of things.
 Semantic UI is similar to Bootstrap in that it uses a component design system but gives you more granular control of the components.
-You will typically find yourself adding a couple of classes to container tags and even around 4 or 5 classes to other tags.
 You tend to have more modifying classes in Semantic Ui to switch up the styles and looks, and on top of that, Semantic has good support for theming.
 This feature allows you to set global CSS style changes, making it easy to style an site.
 Using themes, you can customize things like default colors, font, shadows, and padding.